FNNDSC/mni2mz3/README.md

 to [Surf-Ice MZ3 (`.mz3`)](https://github.com/neurolabusc/surf-ice/tree/master/mz3).
 Useful for visualizing surfaces using [Surf-Ice](https://github.com/neurolabusc/surf-ice) or [NiiVue](https://github.com/niivue/niivue).

+> [!WARNING]
-\*Not to be confused with Wavefront .obj, which is a different spec but with the same file extension.
+> \*Not to be confused with Wavefront .obj, which is a different spec but with the same file extension.

 ## Installation